VisualFP/docs/SA/design_concept/content/design/design_iteration_1_scratch_inspired.typ

 == Type Holes

-If a parameter is left unapplied, a type-hole is shown instead as a violet block with the expected value type as its name.
-Such a type-hole can be seen in @scratch_inspired_type_hole.
+If a parameter is left unapplied, a type hole is shown instead as a violet block with the expected value type as its name.
+Such a type hole can be seen in @scratch_inspired_type_hole.

 #figure(
     image("../../static/scratch-inspired-mapAdd5.svg", width: 25%),
-    caption: "Example of scratch-inspired function definition with a type-hole" )<scratch_inspired_type_hole>
+    caption: "Example of scratch-inspired function definition with a type hole" )<scratch_inspired_type_hole>

 In @scratch_inspired_type_hole, the second parameter of the `(+)` function